Tyrrrz/CliWrap/Readme.md

         .Add(10));
 ```

-When using the second approach, CliWrap builds the string automatically, appending individual arguments and escaping any special characters that need to be escaped.
-In general, this approach is more preferable than the first one because you don't have to worry about formatting.
+While all of these approaches can be used interchangeably, the last two take care of escaping automatically for you.
+Moreover, the builder approach has some overloads to help with formatting, which makes it the preferred approach in most situations.

-You can also configure other aspects, such as environment variables and working directory:
+Besides command line arguments, you can also configure other aspects, such as environment variables and working directory:

 ```csharp
 var command = Cli.Wrap("git")